Common Reasons Carpal Tunnel Occurs

 Compression of the median nerve may cause symptoms like pain, tingling, or numbness in the affected fingers, hand, or wrist.
 The space within the carpal tunnel may become limited in different ways, putting pressure on the nerve.

-For example, inflammation may cause other structures within the carpal tunnel to crowd out the median nerve.
+For example, inflammation2 may cause other structures within the carpal tunnel to crowd out the median nerve.

 “Multiple conditions can result in enlargement of the flexor tendons within the carpal tunnel, [including] inflammatory diseases such as gout and rheumatoid arthritis,” says Nathan Lesley, MD, an orthopedic surgeon who specializes in hand and upper extremity surgery, the founder and CEO of the Hand to Shoulder Center in Fort Worth, Texas.